chrisk2b/summer_school_2023/README.md

 ## Structure of the Repo

-The repository is structured as follows and you will find the following folders a root level of the repository:
+The repository is structured as follows and you will find the following folders on the root level of the repository:

 - `adverse_events`: This folder contains code and data related to adverse event detection.
 - `protein_classification`: This folder contains code and data related to protein classification.